Docs Audit

 2. Adding a new frontend page or hook: update docs/content/en/frontend/index.mdx.

-4. Creating ES/EUS counterparts: create the content files under docs/content/es/ and docs/content/eus/.
-If full translation is not complete, add a translated header and mark the page as pending.
+3. Adding a new doc section or page: create/update the content in all three locale trees (docs/content/en/, docs/content/es/, and docs/content/eus/) in the same change.
+If full translation is not complete, add a translated heading and mark the page as Translation pending.

 5. Fixing a broken link: all internal links should be locale-prefixed (e.g. /en/setup).
 Locale-less links also work via middleware redirect, but explicit locale links are preferred.